fdeblasio/pokeemerald-expansion/README.md

 - Make a Pokeball shop
 - Improve text speed
 - Get all the weird Mauville men at once?
+- Wild Beldum in Victory Road or something

 - Maybe do one run-through of small updates and then add in new items/updated teams in a second runthrough?